aatluri/DiagnosticTestRecommender/README.md

 6. The website is not very complex and can be easily extended to suit your needs.

 ## Real World Application of this project
-This website first takes in a persons basic information, some information about their habits, their personal & family health history. it then uses this information to recommend a personlaised suite of diagnostic tests that the patient should get done.
+This website first takes in a persons basic information, some information about their habits & prev health history.
+It then uses this information to recommend a personlaised suite of diagnostic tests that the patient should get done.
 For someone who has already given this information, it will pull their previous responses, allow them to make any changes and then recommends the tests based on this information.

 ## Technologies used in this project
 1. Python :  The programming language we will be using.